Fragile X LINKS Group of Eastern Massachusetts

 A new local parent group!

 If you’re in the eastern Massachusetts area I’d love to invite you to check out a brand new resource group for families affected by fragile X syndrome!
-There is a short form at the bottom of the page where you can sign up to receive updates from the group and if you want to . . . → Read More: A new local parent group!
+There is a short form at the bottom of the page where you can sign up to receive updates from the group and if you want to help get the group up and running you can make that known as well!